LGBTQ Patron Files Assault Charges Against Fells Point Bar Bouncer

 BALTIMORE (WJZ) — A customer at a well-known Fells Point bar has filed assault charges against a bouncer- and another patron there.

-The incident occurred at “The Horse You Came In On”- one of America’s oldest bars- a one-time haunt of Edgar Allen Poe.
+The incident occurred at “The Horse You Came In On”- one of America’s oldest bars- a one-time haunt of Edgar Allan Poe.

 A video clip the bar posted to Facebook has been seen more than 19,000 times.